Speech and Language Therapists (SLTs) work with people with a range of speech, language, communication, and/or eating and drinking difficulties.

 - provide an equitable, person-centred approach to people with speech, language and communication needs and to those with eating and drinking difficulties.

 - support people and their families to self-manage these needs.

 - develop the skills of other individuals involved with the person to use appropriate support strategies.

 - provide training and advice to other services when required.

 The NHS Forth Valley SLT team support adults from across the whole Forth Valley area; working in a range of settings, including hospitals, care homes, clinics and in people’s homes where appropriate.

-SLTs work with adults with a range of difficulties and diagnoses:
+SLTs work with adults with a range of difficulties and diagnoses such as: